WGSS 650: Service Learning in Women, Gender & Sexuality Studies

 Before the semester starts, the student should identify an agency at which to work.
 You might already be volunteering at the agency.
 If not, you might be able to identify opportunities for volunteering at the following sources:

 Next you need to identify two supervisors: an agency supervisor (who will supervise and evaluate your work at the agency) and a WGSS faculty supervisor (who will supervise the academic portion of your work and assign a grade).
-A list of WGSS faculty members and their areas of interest is available here.
+You will find a list of WGSS faculty members and their areas of interest on the Faculty Directory.
 The ideal faculty supervisor will be one who shares expertise on the area you're working on and already knows you from a previous class on that topic.
 For example, you may have completed WGSS 563: Gender, Sexuality, and the Law before beginning service learning work with a legal aid clinic for changing gender markers.

 Once you have identified your team, you will work together to establish expectations for your work over the next semester.
 The agency supervisor should write a brief statement outlining your responsibilities at the agency.
 The faculty supervisor should receive a copy of this statement.
 You and the faculty supervisor then write and sign a contract specifying what you will do at the agency, what academic work you will do (reading materials and written work relevant to your service), how often you and the faculty supervisor will meet during the semester, and how you will be graded.